Cooking weights and measures

 In most countries, meat is described by weight or count: "a 2 kilogram chicken"; "four lamb chops".

 Eggs are usually specified by count.
 Vegetables are usually specified by weight or occasionally by count, despite the inherent imprecision of counts given the variability in the size of vegetables.

 Metric measures

 In most of the world, recipes use the metric system of units—litres (L) and millilitres (mL), grams (g) and kilograms (kg), and degrees Celsius (°C).
-The official spelling litre is used in most English-speaking nations; the notable exception is the United States where the spelling liter is preferred.
+The official spelling litre is used in most English-speaking nations.
+The notable exception is the United States where the spelling liter is preferred.

-The United States measures weight in pounds (avoirdupois), while recipes in the UK tend to include both imperial and metric measures, following the advice of the Guild of Food Writers.
+The United States measures weight in pounds (avoirdupois).
+Recipes in the UK tend to include both imperial and metric measures, following the advice of the Guild of Food Writers.
 The United States also uses volume measures based on cooking utensils and pre-metric measures.
 The actual values frequently deviate from the utensils on which they were based, and there is little consistency from one country to another.